menu

 Jacksonville Naval Air Station is a rural neighborhood (based on population density) located in Jacksonville, Florida.

-Jacksonville Naval Air Station real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and townhomes.
+Jacksonville Naval Air Station real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) townhomes and single-family homes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Jacksonville Naval Air Station neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 2000 and the present.
+A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics